 The best way to track results is by using metrics.
 This could be something as simple as the number of mentoring sessions that have taken place, or it could be more complex such as measuring the impact of mentorship on employee productivity or engagement.

 Establishing a mentorship program at your tech startup can be an extremely valuable way to encourage employee growth and development.
 Together's software helps companies run internal employee mentoring programs at scale, from registration to reporting.
 Our software ensures that every employee is matched with the best peer, mentor, or expert to learn from.
-Learn more about how to build a mentoring program that runs itself, or get started for free.
+Learn more about how to build a mentoring program that runs itself by booking a demo or checking out our interactive demo.